brongan/SpartaCraft/docs/status.md

 - Time(per agent tick): -1.0

 ## Evaluation

+### Agents to Compare Against
 To evaluate our learning model, we developed two agents that we can compare agent to:
 1. Agent taking random actions (same action space as our agent) throughout an entire duration of an episode.
 2. Agent following an algorithm that can form the zombies into a train, and take the ones that get close.
 This algorithm consists of scoring the importance of each zombie based on their distance to the player, and then using that score to determine which direction the player needs to turn to.
 In addition to turning, the agent moves backward with a probability of 65%, and for the remaining 35%, the agent decides to strafe left or right with equal probability.

+### Comparison Metrics
+Quantitatively, we evaluate our agents by the total rewards they generate and amount of time they take per episode.
+Our rewards are simple and clearly imply how many enemies died, and whether the agent died/took damage.
+Most importantly our agent is compared in these metrics with the random agent and the "perfect" agent.

+Qualitatively, our goal is for the agent to appear intelligent.
+We want it to appear to be as close to an efficient killing machine as possible.
+This means not wasting time attacking nothing, not walking towards enemies, and taking damage.
+Realistically this can only be measured by a person watching a video of the agents acting.
+The "perfect" agent clearly demonstrates a strategy it is using.

 ## Remaining Goals & Challenges
 - Put Spartos against a variety of enemies, or a horde of one type of enemy
+    - We intend to represent observations with multiple enemies as gridworlds and add convolutional layer(s) to our neural network.
 - Reduce strength of sword so Spartos has to go in for multiple hits
+    - An observation will be the total health of enemies in a given tile.
+    - We also plan to add our agent's health to his state.
 - Add verticality to the arena by adding obstacles and cliffs

+- One of our main challenges has been handling Malmo errors with our high tickrate.
+We train at ~15x Minecraft's normal rate and this causes issues where we don't get observations for long periods of time sometimes forever.

 ## Resources Used
 __RL Algorithms__:<br>